An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 John took a sit and grabbed his head.
 There were so many things going through his mind, so many questions he wanted to ask, yet no question came out of his mouth…

 -John, please go home now and rest.
 Tonight you have your flight.
 It’s a long flight, so you should be rested.
-You will fly Business, of course, so it will make it a little easier on your body.
+You will fly First Class, of course, so it will make it a little easier on your body.

 -I didn’t even pack…I have to tell my wife…it’s so sudden!